Palais Schaumburg

 Is it wheelchair accessible?

-Accessibility information may vary, so it is best to consult the official website for the most accurate details regarding wheelchair access and facilities.
+Accessibility information is not specified.
+It’s advisable to check the official website for current details and accommodations.

 Can I buy tickets online?